SpenceKonde/ATTinyCore/avr/extras/ATtiny_x8.md

 The ATtiny x8 series is intended as a low cost option compatible with the popular ATmega x8 series.
 As such, they have a nearly identical pinout (with a couple of extra GPIO pins in the TQFP version).
 Although these have the full hardware I2C and SPI peripherals, they lack both a hardware serial port and the option to use a crystal as a clock source.

+### Optiboot Bootloader
+This core includes an Optiboot bootloader for the ATtiny88/48, operating using software serial at 19200 baud - the software serial uses the AIN0 and AIN1 pins (see UART section below).
+The bootloader uses 640b of space, leaving 3456 or7552b available for user code.
+In order to work on the 88, which does not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
+This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application.

+Programming the ATTiny88/48 via ISP without the bootloader is fully supported

 ### Clock options
 The ATtiny x8 series of microcontrollers, in the interest of lowering costs, does not provide support for using an external crystal as a clock source, only the internal oscillator (at ~8 or ~1mhz) or an external *clock* source.
 The internal oscillator is only factory calibrated to +/- 10%, so for timing critical tasks, other arrangements (or a different chip) must be used.
 Note that using an external clock source is not an option in the board drop-down menus, so you cannot set it that way with "burn bootloader" from within the IDE - you must do it manually (this is to prevent new users from accidentally bricking their parts).